 - Do not follow an 18 wheeler too closely.
 If you cannot see their rear view mirror, they cannot see your car.

 - Do not stay alongside an 18 wheeler longer than necessary

 - Always pass on the left, as visibility is slightly better than on the right.

 - When passing trucks, wait until there is an opening on the left that will enable you to quickly pass them, instead of hovering alongside

-If you have been injured in a motor vehicle accident despite following safety precautions, a negligent driver or trucker may be to blame.
+A negligent driver or trucker may be to blame if you have been injured in a motor vehicle accident despite following safety precautions.
 You could be eligible to receive compensation for your medical bills, lost income, and other losses.

 If you or someone you know has been involved in a trucking accident, contact the Oklahoma motor vehicle accident attorney at the Abel Law Firm (405) 239-7046 today.